-Garage door safety is of the utmost importance for any home.
-Your garage door is usually the heaviest moving object in your home, and this can end in disaster if an accident, technical failure or breakdown is to occur.
-A garage door has many moving parts that all must work in unison in order to be effective, and a single fault in one of these garage door parts can compromise the entire door system.
-Though experienced garage door repairman can effectively repair any faulty components, it is important to have a door that is safe in the first place, in terms of its design and features.
+The garage door is usually the heaviest moving object in your home and technical failure or breakdown can lead to a disaster, therefore, safety is of the utmost importance for any home.
+A garage door has many moving parts that all must work in unison in order to be effective, and a single fault in one of these garage door parts can compromise the entire system.
+Though experienced garage door repairman can effectively repair any faulty components, it is important to have a garage door that is safe in the first place, in terms of its design and features.

 Seeing as a garage door can weigh several hundred pounds, safety standards are strictly enforced.
 A several-hundred-pound deadweight crashing to the ground could have serious consequences for your home, family, or vehicle.
 In the ‘80s and early ‘90s, there were 54 deaths and 37 serious injuries incurred by young children due to garage doors with inadequate safety measures installed.
 Though this is a fairly modest figure for a 10-year timespan, the ideal amount of child deaths is zero.
 For these reasons, UL325 safety measures for moving garage doors, gates, and other similar systems have been enforced and regularly updated.
 All licensed garage door repair specialists and manufacturers are aware of these measures, and reliable ones will comply with them.

 UL325 is a safety protocol enforced by UL (Underwriters Laboratories) that relates to garage doors and other similar products.
 UL is a safety standards company that specializes in product testing and certification, ensuring that commercial products are safe enough to be sold to the public.
 UL-compliant products must therefore undergo rigorous testing and must meet strict safety standards.
 Although UL standards are not legal requirements and are not obligatory, most manufacturers seek to bear the UL logo as it represents a recognizable certificate of safety and authenticity for consumers.
 It also means that their products are safe!